Carlton Gardens Tennis Club welcomes people from the community to join the club and enjoy the benefits of membership.

 1. CONTROL: The Committee, its employees, agents and contractors control the supervision of the courts and the clubhouse at all times.
 Instructions issued by personnel acting as court supervisors shall be obeyed in a courteous manner.
 Members and their guests must behave in a friendly manner to help promote social harmony.

 2. MEMBERSHIP: The process for applying for membership, the membership categories and the fee structure will be set by the Committee from time to time and published to the members.
-A member who fails to pay the renewal fee within 14 days of a reminder notice being mailed to the address contained in the Club’s membership records may not be reminded again and the Committee may exercise its discretion to terminate the membership.
+A member who fails to pay the renewal fee within 14 days of a reminder notice being sent to the contact details contained in the Club’s membership records may not be reminded again and the Committee may exercise its discretion to terminate the membership.

 3. COURT HIRE FEES: The court hire fees applicable to members and the general public will be set by the Committee from time to time, which also forms part of these by laws.

-The courts are reserved for members on a Sunday morning until 1pm and on a Wednesday evening until 7.30pm for social tennis (“club sessions”) during which a member may play free of charge for court hire and court lights.
+The courts are reserved for members at specific times of the week for social tennis (“club sessions”).
 The Committee may reserve courts for organised tennis sessions and coaching.
 A member can play free of charge for court hire at other times, subject to court bookings and the payment of fees for court lights.

 When a member shares the use of a court with non-member/s, the non-member/s are required to pay on a pro rata basis.
 For example, if a member and three non-members use a court, the member plays free of charge and the non-members pay three-quarters of the court hire fees applicable to the general public.

-8. OUT OF HOURS ACCESS TO CLUBHOUSE: Access to the clubhouse when unattended by a court supervisor is only allowed in daylight hours.
+8. OUT OF HOURS ACCESS TO CLUBHOUSE: Access to the clubhouse when unattended by a court supervisor is only allowed by committee consent.
 Access to the clubhouse at such times requires the member being allocated a security PIN and the arming of the security alarm system on departure.

-9. ACCESS TO COURT LIGHTS: Members are not allowed to use court lighting other than when the courts are attended by a court supervisor.
+9. ACCESS TO COURT LIGHTS: Members are not allowed to use court lighting other than when the courts are attended by a court supervisor or as part of organised social tennis.

 10. SHARING ACCESS TO COURTS: Singles play is not allowed during club sessions if others are waiting to play.
 Similarly, the use of courts during club sessions shall be shared with a change of players after each set.
 Play shall cease when a pair scores 6 games (i.e. no tie breakers) if others are waiting.

 11. DRESS AND ID: Members and their guests shall dress in sporting attire which is in keeping with the Club’s promotion of the courts and the clubhouse as a highly presentable community facility.
-When at the courts, members must display shoe tags issued by the Club and produce, upon reasonable request, other forms of identification.
+When at the courts, members must produce, upon reasonable request, a form of identification.

 12. SHOES: All players must wear appropriate flat-soled tennis shoes to help protect court surfaces.
 Other shoe types likely to cause damage to court surfaces, in particular “cross trainers” and those with hard-edged soles, are not permitted on the Courts.